 But Ferriss sees otherwise.

-He believes that you don’t need a million dollars to live a million dollar lifestyle.
+He believes that you don’t need a million dollars to live a million-dollar lifestyle.
 What you need to live the life of luxury are flexibility and mobility.
 It’s these two things that will allow you to live a life that enables you to do whatever you want, whenever you want.
-And neither are feasible if you work the standard 40-hour week.
+And neither is feasible if you work the standard 40-hour week.

 Being part of the New Rich involves not being born into wealth, but attaining it through developing what is known as a “muse”.
 A muse is your best idea, something that can be turned into a profitable product or service that will fund your 4-hour workweek lifestyle.

 This shouldn’t be confused with a startup idea, because unlike that, your muse doesn’t have to be managed by you.
 You’re not meant to be an entrepreneur, because that requires time and effort spent on strategy, leadership, and management.
 A muse must enable you to automate your income so that you to spend the majority of your time leisurely.